On this page:

 There are high-current dimmers available, but the selection is more limited, and the cost is higher.
 Try our watts to amps calculator to compare the current on your lighting circuit to the wattage rating of the dimmer.

 An electrician might suggest upgrading the wiring to meet current municipal codes depending on the dimmer and number and type of lights.

 Installing a Smart Light Switch

 You can get a smart light switch for $50 – $100 and get it installed for the price of a standard service call fee if there are no complications.
+This can make the total cost averages $100 to $400.
 With these, you can control your lights from a smartphone or tablet, and even voice commands with smart listening devices.

 However, if you choose LED lights on a dimmer, make sure the bulbs are the type that will dim.
 LED lights use low wattage.
 Therefore, many dimmers will not function unless the LED light bulb is specifically made to dim.